And what does that portend for the holiday season and the economy overall? Short answer: No one knows.

 Everyone following this debate should keep in mind, however, that even the gross coverage figures do not capture all the costs of these bills.
 As I’ve pointed out several times (e.g., here and here), the health bills include many important provisions in addition to those expanding coverage.
 Many of those non-coverage provisions are intended to save money and thus pay for the coverage expansions.
 But some of the provisions expand spending on other health programs.

-As noted in the table, the biggest non-coverage items are new discounts for drug purchases in the Medicare Part D program, a new fund to finance efforts in prevention and public health, and a one-year doctor “fix”.
+To get a fair read on the total cost of the health bills, we should therefore add together the gross cost of coverage expansions and the cost of the other provisions that increase spending (or decrease revenues).
+I estimate, for example, the real gross cost of the Senate health bill is $940 billion over ten years: As noted in the table, the biggest non-coverage items are new discounts for drug purchases in the Medicare Part D program, a new fund to finance efforts in prevention and public health, and a one-year doctor “fix”.
 Together with other provisions, they add up to a bit more than $90 billion in additional spending, Along with about $1 billion in tax reductions, that means the bill costs $940 billion over ten years, about $92 billion more than for coverage alone.
 (In contrast, the House bill has a total cost that’s up near $1.3 trillion.)

 Caveats: CBO does not calculate a total cost figure for the health bills.
 The bills include dozens of policy changes, and it would be difficult (perhaps impossible) to allocate all their impacts to specific provisions.
 Thus, my figures should be considered approximate.
 I calculated the $90 billion figure for additional spending by adding up all the individual line items in Table 4 of the cost estimate that increased direct spending, with a couple of exceptions.
 First, I did not include the interaction effects that CBO lists as the end of the estimate because I was not sure how to allocate them; the interactions are large and could have a material effect on my estimate, potentially up or down.
 Second, there was one policy that led to both spending increases and spending decreases; I included the net spending increase in my figure.
 I am certainly open to other suggestions about how to add up the other spending in the bill.
 It’s also worth noting that I have taken as given CBO’s estimate of the gross cost of expanding coverage.
 There are some nuances in the calculation of that figure (e.g., the treatment of payments in a reinsurance program) that I need to understand better.